 4) Creates a separate workspace that is tailored to your needs

-As garden buildings are made to order, your new workspace will be a bespoke garden office that is designed exactly to your tastes.
+As garden buildings are made to order, your new workspace will be a tailor-made garden office that is designed exactly to your tastes.
 Compared to the company’s office or a rented office space that is to the requirements of your employer or landlord, you can choose what you need to make your new office space work for you, from the layout and design features to the decoration and furniture.
 These are all things that will help to make you feel more at ease with your new work situation by being in comfortable, personalised surroundings.

 Want to use your space year-round?
 You will want to consider having an insulated garden office with double glazing, electrics, and heating.
-If the overall look of the building is important to you, you can choose between paint ranges, roof coverings, window styles and cladding options to make sure you are working from home in style.
+If the overall look of the building is important to you, you can choose between paint ranges, roof coverings, window styles, and cladding options to make sure you are working from home in style.

 5) Looks professional